Privacy and Security Notice

 W. Brooks, J. Arrington, K. Joo, B. Raue, A. Afanasev, L. Weinstein, spokespersons.
 Approved for 5 days in Hall B with an A- scientific rating.

-download postscript or pdf version the proposal. files are large - 30MB and 16MB
+download postscript or pdf version of the proposal.

 Successful engineering run in Oct 2006 led to full proposal (E07-005)